BigWingBeat/timestep_tester/README.md

 From most-to-least framerate dependent:

-- No delta time
+- No delta time:
+	- Step simulation once every render frame with a constant delta-time value
-- Variable delta time
+- Variable delta time:
+	- Step simulation once every render frame using `Time::elapsed` as the delta-time value
-- Semi-fixed timestep
+- Semi-fixed timestep:
+	- Step simulation 1 or more times every render frame using `min(Time::elapsed, constant)` as the delta-time value
-- Fixed timestep
+- Fixed timestep:
+	- Step simulation 0 or more times every render frame with a constant delta-time value

 ## Types of Visual Smoothing